Ambrosys/os-matcher/docs/content/Details/Filters/CsvTrackReader.rst

 CsvTrackReader
 ==============

-This filter receives a track in form of a CSV file and produces an output which can be further processed by other filters, e.g. the routing filters.
+This filter receives a track in form of a CSV stream and produces an output which can be further processed by other filters, e.g. the routing filters.

 Input
 =====

-* CSV file with the following content of a row: `time, latitude, longitude, heading, velocity`
+* CSV stream with the following content of a row: `time, latitude, longitude, heading, velocity`
 * where the columns will need to have the following format:

    - time